Deltares/D-FAST_Bank_Erosion/docs/usermanual/userman.md

 # Detection of bank lines
-The location of bank lines is determined by looking at the transition of water to land at a reference discharge computed with a WAQUA model.
+The location of bank lines is determined by looking at the transition of water to land at a reference discharge computed with a D-Flow FM model.
-To determine the exact location of the bank lines, first all cells in the WAQUA-grid are marked that are at the transition from land to water at these discharge level.
+To determine the exact location of the bank lines, first all cells in the D-Flow FM-grid are marked that are at the transition from land to water at these discharge level.
 The concerned cells have positive water depth and one or more neighbouring cells with a zero water depth.
 Within these transition cells a bank line can be defined.
 The bank line is at the location where the water depth is equal to zero, that is the water level is equal to the bed level.
-In WAQUA the bed level,  , is defined in the corner points of a cell and the water level,  , in the centre of a cell, see Figure 3.1.
+In D-Flow FM the bed level,  , is defined in the corner points of a cell and the water level,  , in the centre of a cell, see Figure 3.1.
 The bank line is now found by interpolating the bed level linearly along the grid lines and marking the location where the bed level is equal to the water level.
 In this way, two points are found which can be connected to form (a part of) the bank line.